Why is parameter averaging beneficial in SGD? An objective smoothing perspective: Motivating Example 2

-where we apply Jensen's inequality to derive the bound on $L_1$-norm.
-Taking into account (\ref{example2_cond2}), we see the right hand side of this bound is $\Omega(\delta r)$.
-Recall that the optimal solution of $f$ is also $O(\delta)$.
-This means that upper-bound (\ref{eq:example2_sgd}) on SGD cannot well distinguish solutions of the original function $f$ and the smoothed objective $F$.
+where we applied Proposition \ref{prop:sgd_lower_bound} for the lower bound.
+Taking into account (\ref{example2_cond2}), we see the right hand side of this bound is $\Omega(\delta)$.
+Then, since the optimal solution of $f$ is also $O(\delta)$, we can see that upper-bound (\ref{eq:example2_sgd}) on SGD cannot distinguish solutions of the original function $f$ and the smoothed objective $F$.